Xfennec/progress/README.md

 How do you install it?
 ----------------------

-On deb-based systems (Debian, Ubuntu, Mint, etc.) run:
+On deb-based systems (Debian, Ubuntu, Mint, etc.), run:

     apt install progress